-The much larger modern space - a buzzy ground floor restaurant and a bar on the first floor - has brought a change of tone, but aboriginal artwork and carvings still feature.
+The much larger modern space - a buzzy ground floor restaurant and a bar on the first floor - brought a change of tone, of course, but aboriginal artwork and carvings still feature.

-While there are Australian influences in the house specialities, local meat and seafood take pride of place - and separate vegetarian menus are also offered at both lunch and dinner.
-Children are welcome and have proper little menu of their own, which includes smaller versions of some of the main menu dishes, including the kangaroo...
-A Josper Charcoal Grill gives many dishes their unique flavour, notably 28-day steaks (dry-aged in a Himalayan salt lined room to maximise tenderness and flavour) and a range of burgers, and there are also stone baked pizzas and some Asian-influenced dishes.
+Australian influences remain in the house specialities, including kangaroo, and a Josper Charcoal Grill gives many dishes their unique flavour, notably steaks and a range of burgers, and there are also stone baked pizzas and some Asian-influenced dishes.

-Uluru which, incidentally, takes its name from the aboriginal name for the world-famous Ayer’s Rock (which, like the restaurant, changes through the day), has a well earned reputation for good, thoughtfully sourced food, customer focused service and a relaxed ambience.
+Uluru which, incidentally, takes its name from the aboriginal name for the world-famous Ayer’s Rock (which, like the restaurant, changes through the day), has a well earned reputation for good food, customer focused service and a relaxed ambience.

-The service style is casual and very friendly, as befits an Australian restaurant, and ably managed by Dean’s partner Sarah.
-Well trained staff have good knowledge of the menu as well as a comprehensive drinks list which features an outstanding selection of Australian wines and beers and also includes local craft beers and ciders.
+The service style is casual and very friendly, as befits an Australian restaurant, and ably supervised by the restaurant manager, Donna Lloyd.
+Well trained staff have good knowledge of the menu as well as a comprehensive drinks list.
 This a popular and busy spot and reservations are recommended, especially in the evenings.